m-zakeri/m-zakeri.github.io/content/pages/about.md

 save_as: index.html

-I am a first year computer engineering Ph.D. student at [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
-I have got my B.Sc. in computer engineering / *software* from [Arak University](http://en.araku.ac.ir/){:target="_blank"} and then received my M.Sc. degree from [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
+Hello and welcome!
+I am a second year Computer Engineering (C.E.)
+Ph.D. student at [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
+I received my B.Sc. in Computer Engineering / *software* from [Arak University](http://en.araku.ac.ir/){:target="_blank"} and my M.Sc. degree from [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
+This website summarizes me and my works :)

 ## Research Interests
 > Toward better software systems by automating laborious tasks in software engineering through the intelligent reverse engineering techniques

-My research interests are about empirical and automated software engineering (ASE), especially automated software testing, test data generation, dynamic software analysis and applying machine learning in software engineering.
+My research interests are about empirical and automated software engineerin (EaASE), especially automated software refactoring, testing, test data generation, dynamic software analysis and applying machine learning in software engineering.
 As a new contribution I want to use deep learning techniques in various phases of software testing process include test data generation, fault localization and program repair.
 For the time being, I have focused on fuzz testing and test data generation in file format fuzzers.
 I used deep neural networks (kind of deep learning techniques) to statistically capture the format of highly complex file structures and then built a generative model to generate new test data.
 It seems that there is a straight relationship between well-formed files and percentage of code coverage when Software Under Test (SUT) was executed with such files as input.

+### Research Interests in Details
+* Automated software engineering, testing, and debugging.
+* Software reverse engineering, re-engineering, and refactoring.
+* Software security and source code analysis (dynamic and static analysis).
+* Machine learning and deep learning applications in software engineering.
+* Machine learning and deep learning applications in sociology (computational sociology)

 ## Current Position
 Currently, I am a member of [IUST Reverse Engineering Research Laboratory](http://parsa.iust.ac.ir/reverse-engineering-lab/){:target="_blank"} and work under the supervision of [Dr. Saeed Parsa](http://parsa.iust.ac.ir){:target="_blank"}.
 You can find and read more information on the official [laboratory website](http://parsa.iust.ac.ir/reverse-engineering-lab/){:target="_blank"}.